 I am so excited to share this recipe with you guys!
 I pinned this one ages ago, and finally got around to making it, and they are a HOME RUN!!
 Thank you Brittany @Real Sustenance for inspiring me to make my own!

 We really loved our English muffins in this house before cutting out gluten.
 I have purchased every brand I could find (which isn’t many mind you), and they ALL STUNK!
 Not just kind of…..like REALLY, REALLY stunk.
-Everyone in the house was grossed out by them….and of course they were all loaded with starch and quite expensive!
+Everyone in the house was grossed out by them….and of course they were all loaded with starch and additives and quite expensive to boot!

 I started with Brittany’s recipe, but made a lot of changes for personal preference and dietary needs in our family.

-- 2 tablespoons preferred oil ( I use melted coconut oil)
+- 2 tablespoons avocado oil or I have used melted coconut oil

-- 1 cup any mix of sorghum flour, millet, brown rice, or oat flour (I have made multiple variations and enjoyed them all.
+- 1 cup sorghum flour or any mix of millet, brown rice, or gluten free oat flour (I have made multiple variations and enjoyed them all.
 Do not use all one flour, I mix three usually.
 I have even used sunflower seed flour I made, and almond could be used too!)

 - 1/2 cup teff flour